 - Seeds to sprout

 - Potable water

-Step 2: Allow seeds to soak for 4 to 8 hours.
-Drain.
-Leavings most seeds overnight are fine.
-Broccoli seeds should only be soaked for 4 hours.
+Step 2: Allow seeds to soak for 3 to 8 hours.
+(This varies depending on the kind of seed.
+Smaller seeds need less soaking time) Drain.
+Leaving most seeds overnight is fine.
+Broccoli seeds should only be soaked for 3 hours.
 Don’t leave them longer than this as they will become starved for oxygen.

 Step 3: Rinse the seeds in freshwater.
 Turn jar onto drainboard to fully drain.
 Repeat this step twice daily about 12 hours apart.
 If you forget, the seeds can dry out and not sprout properly.
 When learning how to grow sprouts, it may be a good plan to write a reminder.